From Ordinary to Extraordinary

 LEVEL 4

-Utilizing the latest concrete polishing techniques and equipment, our expert field staff will prepare, polish, and seal your concrete surfaces to create an attractive and durable floor.
+Utilizing the latest concrete polishing techniques and equipment, our expert field staff will prepare, polish, and seal your concrete surfaces to create an attractive and durable floor that meets your unique needs.

-1. The floor is correctly prepared for polishing.
-This includes removing existing floor coatings and adhesives, as well as repairing any cracks, holes, or other substrate imperfections.
+1. The floor is fully prepared for polishing: This includes removing existing floor coatings or adhesives and repairing any cracks, holes, or other substrate imperfections.

-2. The surface is ground to a flat, smooth surface using metal-bonded disc tooling.
+2. Concrete grinding: The surface is ground to a flat, smooth base using metal-bonded disc tooling.
 Water is intermittently applied to the surface to reduce the amount of heat generation.

-3. Specialized edging machines are used to grind near walls, tight corners, and other hard-to-reach areas.
+3. Specialized edging machines are used for concrete grinding near walls, tight corners, and other hard-to-reach areas.

-4. Chemical hardener is applied to the surface to densify the concrete.
+4. A Chemical hardener is applied to the surface to densify the concrete.

-5. Steps 2–3 are often repeated with disc tooling increasing in grit level until the desired level of finish is achieved.
+5. Steps 2–3 are often repeated with disc tooling, increasing in grit level until the desired level of concrete finish is achieved.

 6. A thin layer of concrete sealer and/or guard is applied to the surface to protect against stains, corrosion, and damage.